 - Respite Companion Program

-An in-home service that offers you relief in your role as caregiver while offering supervision, sensory stimulation, companionship and meaningful activities to your loved one.
+An in-home service that offers caregivers relief while offering supervision, sensory stimulation, companionship and meaningful activities to seniors

 - Information and Referral

 Seniors Services staff can connect you or your loved ones with the information and resources you need to live a healthy, active lifestyle at home

 Call 905-984-2621 or toll free 1-877-212-3922, Monday - Friday, 8:30 a.m. - 4:30 p.m.

 We receive funding from the Hamilton Niagara Haldimand Brant Local Health Integration Network, from the Ministry of Health and Long-Term Care and partner with community organizations to deliver quality services.